lknelson/text-analysis-2017/README.md

 political opinion, or drive it?
 What determines trust in online communities?
 What types of blog posts get censored in China and why?
 Are diurnal and seasonal mood cycles cross-cultural?
-What was the form of cultural and institutional change through the “civilizing process” in England between the 16 th and 20 th centuries?
+What was the form of cultural and institutional change through the “civilizing process” in England between the 16th and 20th centuries?
 What is the life cycle of a literary genre?
 What are textual allusions in Classical Latin poetry?
 Can the FBI really analyze 650,000 emails in 3 days?
 (Spoiler: Yes, they can!)